pejovski/device-channel/README.md

     docker-compose up nats channel sleep

-2. Put one device (e.g. ID: 555) on sleeping:
+2. Open new terminal, create a new device (e.g. ID: 555) and put it on sleeping:

     docker-compose run device ./bin 555